 A digital viewfinder is most helpful on a long-range laser distance measure where it’s difficult to see where the laser dot lands.
 When you’re measuring distances closing in on 400 feet, being off by a couple of degrees can make a big difference in your results.

 Make the call: You can only see red lasers out to so far before you need to bounce it off a target card and possibly have a second person helping.
 The digital viewfinder is really helpful for longer range outdoor applications.

-Make the Call: This is most helpful on commercial sites where there’s a lot of technology in place to get information where it needs to go quickly.
+Your Choice: This is most helpful on commercial sites where there’s a lot of technology in place to get information where it needs to go quickly.
 However, using technology like this as a residential contractor will definitely set you apart.

-Make the Call: There’s not really a bad call here – alkaline batteries will keep your initial cost down and lithium-ion is more convenient.
+Make the Call: There’s not really a bad call here.
+Alkaline batteries will keep your initial cost down and lithium-ion is more convenient.
 I like lithium-ion, but the majority of our meters are alkaline.

-How much you’re willing to spend is the first thing you need to consider.
-Laser measures can be as little $20 and run close to $1000.
-The best bet for you in one that checks off all your needs and stays within budget.
+You want to find a laser distance measure that checks off all your needs and stays within budget.
 Any of the bonus features you can get for the same price are, well, a bonus!